 - Most often, you will receive radiation treatment for between 1 and 5 minutes.
 You will be in and out of the cancer center within 15 to 20 minutes on average.

 Rest assured, you are not radioactive after these radiation treatments.
-It is safe to be around others, including babies or children.
+It is safe to be around others, including babies and children.

 Why the Procedure is Performed